Truthfully Speaking

 Truthfully Speaking is the debut studio album by American singer Truth Hurts.
-It was released on June 25, 2002 through Aftermath Entertainment and Interscope Records.
+It was released on June 25, 2002, through Aftermath Entertainment and Interscope Records.
 Dr. Dre served as the album's executive producer.

 Critical reception

 Truthfully Speaking earned generally mixed reviews from music critics.
 BBC Music critic Emmy Perry called the album a "quality debut performance with solid production and Truth's considerable talents as a songwriter making up for the fact that few tracks match up to the originality of the first single.
 There is however no questioning the calibre and tone of her operatic voice, which appears to convey the harsh sound of the streets whilst keeping the church firmly in mind."
 Sal Cinquemani, writing for Slant Magazine, called Truthfully Speaking a "slow burner that draws on more traditional hip-hop and R&B sound structures and displays Truth’s versatile, often coquettish, vocal (think a less socially-conscious Jill Scott)."

-PopMatters described Truthfully Speaking as a "a simple album filled with plenty of vocal potential but misses the mark with it's overall simplicity."
+PopMatters described Truthfully Speaking as a "a simple album filled with plenty of vocal potential but misses the mark with its overall simplicity."
 AllMusic editor John Bush found that despite a "star-studded credit list, Truthfully Speaking is a bland record; Truth Hurts' vocals, while evocative and rangy, aren't incredibly strong (especially when she's stretching a note), and she usually needs a backup chorus to keep the songs sounding good [...]
 A few of the productions make for good tracks, though most of the time Truth Hurts struggles to keep up with the best in the contemporary R&B field."